 Asa is Nigerian but was born in Paris.
 She became an artist in Lagos, fueled on old-school Soul, and was signed by a French label.
 She’s clearly one of the most exciting artists to have emerged in the last decade.
 She’s highly in-demand by festivals across the world and radios (with taste!) are giving her a special place on their playlists.
 She’s a whirlwind, she’s happiness, and she is a craze.

 While doing this, she wrote new songs.
 The recording took place in various locations after the originally intended producer didn’t work out in Los Angeles.
-She left for Hastings in East Sussex to work with Blair MacKichan, a musician and actor who had worked with Will Young and Lilly Allen.
+She left for Hastings in East Sussex to work with Blair MacKichan, a songwriter and producer who had worked with Will Young and Lilly Allen.

 Asa’s life is part of her songs as much as our life is part of her songs.
 The inexhaustible subject that is love, the spiritual calling, the need to party or to simply share a cup of tea with 2 friends…and there’s Dead Again, the first single, written in 2 hours with Blair MacKichan, based on a close friend’s treason that angered Asa.
 Love Found Me is a song about having to stop looking for love because it found you, a premonitory song written shortly before the start of the recording.

 Grateful is a beautiful hymn of grace beyond any religious considerations that invites to look to the maker.
 Then there’s Satan Be Gone, based on a New Orleans rhythm, speaking of the battles against the horned one, alcohol and hate.
 Eyo, written in Paris and borrowing a melody for the Masks Parade in Lagos, a place where the streets know how to smile.

 All that says the talented Asa, and the road that she traveled.